FAQ Questions and Answers

 My major may not be considered to be a STEM degree.
 Can I still apply?
 The Lapenta internship program is expanding and trying to help NOAA address challenges.
 These challenges will need help from engineers, GIS experts, computer scientists, social science majors, etc. You should carefully address how your field matches NOAA's missions/goals.
 If your career interests, educational background, and experience are in sync with NOAA's mission and activities, then you may be very much eligible.

 When will applicants be notified of the status of their application?
-All students will be notified by last week of January (first round of reviews), after mentor reviews (third week of February), and will be contacted for interviews before selection (early March).
+All students will be notified by early part of January (first round of reviews), after mentor reviews (first week of February), and will be contacted for interviews before selection (middle of February).
 Any verbal acceptances will be considered the same as written ones; if you have any doubts please do not commit.
+It is very much like a written contract for a job and must be taken seriously.

 Do I need to propose a project or will one be assigned to me?
-All line offices in NOAA (as well as OMAO) will have most of the projects identified on Survey Monkey (now managed by Momentive, Inc).
+All line offices in NOAA (as well as OMAO) will have most of the projects identified on SmartSheets (accessed via TBD).
 Students can propose a project in their statement, and the Lapenta team and mentors will ensure a good fit of project for mentor and intern.

 What kinds of student projects will be offered?